Follow the troubleshooting steps in this article if messages from your domain are:

 Make sure SPF and DKIM are enabled for your domain

 Make sure you've enabled SPF and DKIM for your domain.
 SPF and DKIM should be enabled for at least 48 hours before enabling DMARC.
-Read detailed steps in Help prevent spoofing, phishing & spam.
+To get detailed steps for setting up SPF and DKIM, go to Help prevent spoofing, phishing & spam.

 If you don't set up SPF and DKIM before enabling DMARC, messages sent from your domain will probably have delivery issues.